KLB7/IntraMine/README.md

 After installing IntraMine and starting it up, point your browser to http://localhost:81/Search.

 If that gets you interested, skim through the rest of the documentation.
 Maybe write your own IntraMine service?
+Put autolinking in your IDE?
+Fork IntraMine, rename it, and go your own way?